-- b) Not prevent or override the direct operation of panic fastenings fitted to any door, and - c) If they are of an electromechanical type, they shall, in the event of a power failure or door malfunction, either: - i) automatically switch to the unlocked (fail-safe) condition, or - ii) be readily opened by an alternative method satisfying the requirements of Paragraph 3.15.2 a), and - d) Not prevent people in vertical safe paths from entering other floors.
+- b) Not prevent or override the direct operation of panic fastenings fitted to any door, and - c) If they are of an electromechanical type, they shall, in the event of a power failure or door malfunction, either: - i) automatically switch to the unlocked (fail-safe) condition, or - ii) be readily opened by an alternative method satisfying the requirements of Paragraph 3.15.2 a), and - d) If the escape height is greater than 25 m occupants in the vertical safe path shall be able to re-enter every floor.
+Doors required to be unlocked from the safe path side may be unlocked at all times or only when the fire alarm is activated.
+Doors designated as available for entry shall have signage indicating their status.